cristiancavelasquez/concomitant-medications/README.md

 ## ScreenShots

+> [!NOTE]
-**Note:** Some of the logos and general content have been removed and/or modified in order to protect and anonymize the original data.
+>Some of the logos and general content have been removed and/or modified in order to protect and anonymize the original data

 ![1](https://github.com/cristiancavelasquez/concomitant-medications/assets/102259605/91a21f70-5b98-4ceb-922b-5a7731bfcdb3)